mthomason12/battlenet-api-browser/README.md

 However, some things are tweaked for usability, and some are combined.

 For example, exporting "achievements" as JSON will give you an object with both "items" and "details" arrays, with "items" containing the data from getAchievementIndex and "details" containing the individual items from getAchievement.  get....Media calls are automatically run after the applicable query, with the results being appended to a mediaData property on the original item.
 The focus is on making it easier for end users, not on matching the API layout 1:1 (if you want that, you can just call the API directly yourself ;)

+### Battle&#46;net Client Registration

+You will need to provide your own Battle&#46;net API Key and secret.
+You can get this from the [Battle.net Developer Portal](https://develop.battle.net/access/clients)

+When registering your client, you'll need to provide a redirect URL.
+If running locally under the defaults, this will be http://localhost:4200/auth-callback

+Check "I do not have a service URL for this client"

+One item on the [roadmap](#roadmap) is to provide a public API proxy for use by this app.

 ## Known Issues